 Any youth panellists interested in attending should contact their national youth coordinator for further details in the first instance.

-As part of their awareness-raising work, the Insafe network of Safer Internet Centres (SICs) reach out to young people to disseminate information, at national level, on how to use online technologies safely and responsibly.
-SICs often work with young people to create resources that are appealing to youth.
-As such, resources on gaming (and other topics) can be found in national languages in the Better Internet for Kids (BIK) Resource gallery.
-Additionally, news on the involvement of young people in various online safety activities is regularly published on the BIK portal.
+Insafe Safer Internet Centres (SICs) work closely with young people to ensure that the resources and messages they disseminate to youth at a national level on how to use online technologies safely and responsibly are both meaningful and expressive.
+Additionally, these resources (including materials on privacy and data protection) are made available in national languages in the Better Internet for Kids (BIK) Resource gallery.
+Likewise, news on youth participation and involvement in various online safety activities is regularly published on the BIK portal.